 - In Gekiganger 3 they used the Gekigan Sword this way against a ninja-like robot once.

-- Kaku occasionally uses Reverse Grip Dual Wielding on a pair of katana in One Piece.
+- Kaku of One Piece occasionally uses Reverse Grip Dual Wielding on a pair of katana in One Piece.
 Also "Bohemian Knight" Doma who reverse-grips a saber in each hand.
 His fighting style seems to center around defeating opponents from behind him.

 - Caldina from Magic Knight Rayearth favors this style when she's not just manipulating her foes into offing themselves.